hashgraph/hedera-sourcify/README.md

 1. Run `npm ci`.
 This will create populate and link `node_modules`.
 2. `cp environments/.env.dev.hedera  environments/.env`
-   * Adjust SERVER_PORT variable in `environments/.env` to use 5555 instead of 5000 if running on a Mac
-   * Adjust the value of the port in the SERVER_URL field in ui/public/config.json accordingly
 3. Make sure the following variables defined in `.env` point to directories which exist on the file system: `REPOSITORY_PATH, SOLC_REPO, SOLJSON_REPO` (paths relative to the environments/ directory)
 4. Run `npx lerna bootstrap && npx lerna run build`.
 This will build the server and ui as well as needed libraries.
 5. Run `docker-compose -f environments/build-repository.yaml build`.
 This will build the docker image for the repository service.